action ohs consulting chain of responsibility blog post legal obligations

 So, what do these Chain of Responsibility changes mean in practical terms?

-Primary Duty –The proposed Chain of Responsibility redefines ‘deemed liability’ to one of ‘primary duty’.
-In other words, it is recognised that actions by other parties elsewhere in the supply chain can influence unsafe outcomes.
-To effectively manage this duty, the following questions should be considered:
+The proposed Chain of Responsibility redefines ‘deemed liability’ to ‘primary duty’.
+In other words, it acknowledges that actions by other parties elsewhere in the supply chain can impact unsafe outcomes.
+To effectively manage this duty, consider the following questions:

 • What activities do I directly control in the Supply Chain?